1plus1isblue/advent-of-code-2021-racket/16/notes.md

 It looks like the first issue is that the end is only +5 when we're expecting 27 - meaning it should consider from

 Fixed the issue.

+# Debugging - not seeing length-ID 1 path taken
+It was because I precalculated subpackets in the let statement.
+Procedural assumptions bit my but again.
+The issue was fixed by moving the subpacket reading into the next section.
+This really should be it's own function to "clean things up".
+I'm kind of grossed out by the number of function calls.